-The tongue load (A) of any trailer is an important weight to measure because it affects the total gross weight of the vehicle.
+The tongue load (1) of any trailer is an important weight to measure because it affects the total gross weight of the vehicle.
 The Gross Vehicle Weight (GVW) includes the curb weight of the vehicle, any cargo carried in it, and the people who will be riding in the vehicle.

-If there are a lot of options. equipment, passengers or cargo in the vehicle, it will reduce the tongue weight the vehicle can carry, which will also reduce the trailer weight the vehicle can tow.
+If there are a lot of options, equipment, passengers, or cargo in the vehicle, it will reduce the tongue weight the vehicle can carry, which will also reduce the trailer weight the vehicle can tow.
 If towing a trailer, the tongue load must be added to the GVW because the vehicle will be carrying that weight, too.
-See Vehicle Load Limits on page 9-14 for more information about the vehicle's maximum load capacity.
+See Vehicle Load Limits on page 9-12.

-The trailer tongue (A) should weigh 10 to 15 percent of the total loaded trailer weight (B).
+The trailer tongue (1) should weigh 10 percent of the total loaded trailer weight (2).

 After loading the trailer, weigh the trailer and then the tongue, separately, to see if the weights are proper.
-If they aren't, adjustments might be made by moving some items around in the trailer.
+If they are not, adjustments might be made by moving some items around in the trailer.